Jiayinf/cmu-itp-24/README.md

 Be sure to open the root directory from VS Code.

+## Updating your local copy
-You can pull the latest version of the lectures and assignments with the command
+You can pull the latest version of the lectures and assignments by running the command
 ```
 git pull
 ```
-If the repository has been bumped to a newer version of Mathlib, run
+in the root directory.

+We recommend that you also run the command
 ```
 lake exe cache get
 ```
-from the root directory.
+every time you update your local copy.
+This command downloads a pre-checked version of the `mathlib` mathematical library from the cloud.
+This way, Lean will not have to re-check all of `mathlib` which would take a very long time.